MrClock8163/ToolDocumentation/docs/source/overview.rst

 The tools listed here are made to assist in mod development for the Arma 3 game of Bohemia Interactive.

-They were written mainly for personal comfort and serve niche purposes, but they are made public for use of anyone who finds them useful
+They were written mainly for personal comfort and serve niche purposes, but they are made public for use of anyone who finds them useful.

 .. warning::
     The tools are not widely tested on computers, they may not run correctly on any machine.
 Use them at your own risk, and report any issues you encounter.